Find Affordable College Courses

 Read More…

-Massachusetts Institute of Technology came in at #6 in this year’s edition of the Most Popular Communication & Journalism Master’s Degree Schools in the New England Region ranking.
-Located in the city of Cambridge, MIT is a private not-for-profit school with a large student population.
+With a ranking of #6, Massachusetts Institute of Technology did quite well on this year’s most popular schools for communication and journalism students working on their master’s degree.
+Located in the city of Cambridge, MIT is a private not-for-profit school with a fairly large student population.

 Of the 53 students majoring in communication and journalism at MIT, 51% are male and 49% are female.